Health Insurance Quotes

 According to a 2009 National Health Survey by the Centers for Disease Control and Prevention, 5 million children ages 3 to 17 have been diagnosed with ADHD by a medical professional.
 Stimulants are the most common type of medication prescribed for ADHD, including Ritalin, Adderall and Dexedrine.
 ADHD is generally treated with a combination of behavioral therapy and medication.

-The "mental health" category
+The "mental health" category of health insurance

 ADHD treatment falls under "mental health treatment" benefits, so if your health insurance plan doesn't include mental health coverage, you don't have a claim.
 Your plan may even specifically exclude coverage of ADHD, so read it carefully before pursuing a claim.